rackerlabs/otter/api-docs/rst/dev-guide/api-operations/methods/post-pause-v1.0-tenantid-groups-groupid.rst

-.. _post-pause-group-policy-execution-v1.0-tenantid-groups-groupid-pause:
+.. _post-pause-v1.0-tenantid-groups-groupid:

-Pause group policy execution
+Pause group
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. code::

-    POST /v1.0/{tenantId}/groups/{groupId}/pause
+    POST /v1.1/{tenantId}/groups/groupId/pause

-This operation pauses the execution of all scaling policies for a specified scaling group.

-IMPORTANT: This method has not been implemented in the Auto Scale API yet and will be implemented in a future release.
+This operation pauses a specific scaling group.
+After a group is paused no executions on the group are allowed.
+This includes API-generated or scheduled policy executions.
+Triggering convergerence is also not allowed.
+Any existing convergence that is running will be stopped.
+Group configuration like min/max/cooldown and launch configuration changes like imageRef are allowed during a paused state.
+If a scaling group is paused, the group state will return ``"paused": true``.
+Use :ref:`resume <resume-group>` API operation to resume a paused group.

+This operation does not take any data and does not return any data.
+If it succeeds, a 204 response code is returned.

 This table shows the possible response codes for this operation: